Visualizing Air Quality Data - Know through Graph of Air Pollution

 In this article, I will share examples of data visualization that have helped Devic Earth to convey more clearly the message on air quality.

-The first example is a heatmap – a plot comparing the data of particulate matter levels (PM2.5) during, the last week of March in 2019 and 2020.
+The first example is a heatmap – a plot comparing the data of particulate matter levels (PM2.5) during, the last week of March in 2019 and 2020 - Also here is the judgment of cities with best air quality in india during this period.
 The purpose of the visualization shown here is to compare the air quality during the lockdown with the same time period in the previous year.

 Particulate matter less than 2.5 microns.
 This pollutant causes cardio-respiratory diseases and is emitted by vehicular pollution and combustion activities

-In this graph, I have plotted PM2.5 levels in 5 cities during March 22-31 2019 and 2020 using python programming and plotly package.
+In this graph of air pollution, I have plotted PM2.5 levels in 5 cities during March 22-31 2019 and 2020 using python programming and plotly package.

 In Figure 1, the legend on the right side indicates safe levels of PM2.5 through the color-coding – green indicating safe levels, and purple and brown indicating unsafe levels.

-At first glance, the graph makes it clear that PM2.5 in 2019 was higher than PM2.5 in 2020 in those 5 cities for the same week in March.
+At first glance, the graph of air pollution makes it clear that PM2.5 in 2019 was higher than PM2.5 in 2020 in those 5 cities for the same week in March.
 For example, the 2019 graph shows PM2.5 levels in Delhi are consistently above 60 µg/m3 and even crosses 160 µg/m3 for a few days, whereas in 2020, the PM2.5 levels have been in the safe zone for most of the days.
-The CPCB standard for ambient 24-hour average PM2.5 is less than 60 µg/m3.
+The CPCB ambient air quality standard in India for 24-hour average PM2.5 is less than 60 µg/m3.

 What did I do:

-Getting the data from CPCB for each city for the year 2019 and 2020: Air Quality data is easily downloaded from the CPCB website (https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing)
+Getting CPCB air quality data for each city for the year 2019 and 2020: CPCB air quality data is easily downloaded from the CPCB website (https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing)

 Data cleaning and processing it into data frames: Here the missing values and outliers are deleted from the dataset and the date & time values which are in one column are separated into 2 different columns